Rahulsharma14916/Rahulsharma14916/README.md

 🚀 About Me

-I'm an engineering student at IIT Ropar, passionate about digital and analog electronics, computer architecture, and space technology.I enjoy guiding students and fostering a strong technical community.
+I'm an engineering student at IIT Ropar, passionate about digital and analog electronics, computer architecture, finance and space technology(Yes i have so many subject hobbies :) ).I enjoy guiding students and fostering a strong technical community.
 I also actively contribute to the rocketry team at IIT Ropar!

 🔭 Current Endeavors